serggoogle/PlantIQ/README.md

-# Plant Monitoring Service 🍃🌿☘️
+# Plant Monitoring Platform 🍃🌿☘️
 > A modernized monitoring system that provides insight to a plants lifecylce 🩺

 ## Table of Contents